-Thomas Gibson Supporters Declare ‘#HotchSeesAll’: Hotch Understood The ‘Criminal Minds’ Vision [Opinion]
+Thomas Gibson Supporters Declare #HotchSeesAll: Hotch Understood The ‘Criminal Minds’ Vision [Opinion]

-Thomas Gibson’s character Aaron Hotchner was the glue that held Criminal Minds plots together according to many viewers and especially Gibson fans at #NoHotchNoWatch.
-Hotch was perhaps also the rock that kept the crime drama well grounded, consistent, and logical through the first 11 seasons.
+Thomas Gibson’s character, Aaron Hotchner, was the glue that held Criminal Minds plots together, according to many viewers and especially Gibson fans at #NoHotchNoWatch.
+Hotch was perhaps the rock that kept the crime drama well grounded, consistent, and logical through the first 11 seasons.

-Thomas Gibson saw the greater vision for where Criminal Minds story arcs were leading and he remembered small details of where the show had been.
+Thomas Gibson saw the greater vision for where Criminal Minds story arcs were leading, and he remembered small details of where the show had been.
 Was Thomas the one who stayed the course and kept the show on track?
 It is beginning to look that way.

-This week, Thomas Gibson supporters at #NoHotchNoWatch have set aside the hashtag, #HotchSeesAll for their weekly gathering.
-Each week the boycotting tweeters are asked to use the hashtag of the week and the hashtag #NoHotchNoWatch together.
+This week, Thomas Gibson supporters at #NoHotchNoWatch have set aside the hashtag #HotchSeesAll for their weekly gathering.
+Each week, the boycotting tweeters are asked to use the hashtag of the week and the hashtag #NoHotchNoWatch together.
 This week they will use #HotchSeesAll and #NoHotchNoWatch.

 Former Criminal Minds star Thomas Gibson has been valuable to Criminal Minds.
-As an actor, Thomas Gibson faithfully portrayed Unit Chief Aaron Hotchner and as a director, Gibson faithfully guarded the story line of Criminal Minds.
+As an actor, Thomas Gibson faithfully portrayed Unit Chief Aaron Hotchner and as a director, and Gibson faithfully guarded the storyline of Criminal Minds.
 The truth of his passion for consistency in every line came out in the story of why he was terminated.

-Thomas Gibson was reliable, always on time and present for every single episode for over 11 years.
+Thomas Gibson was reliable, always on time, and present for every single episode for over 11 years.
 Thomas Gibson promoted the series and brought with him the huge fan base he acquired over his long and successful career.

-#NoHotchNoWatch is in most ways a boycott of Criminal Minds, due to the termination of Thomas Gibson.
+The hashtag #NoHotchNoWatch is in most ways a boycott of Criminal Minds due to the termination of Thomas Gibson.
 The #NoHotchNoWatch activists have been joined by many ex-fans of Criminal Minds who say it’s no longer a sacrifice to stop watching the show they once looked forward to watching.

 Criminal Minds still features a few of the original cast members fans continue to love.
 Still, previously loyal fans are saying Criminal Minds makes little sense without Thomas Gibson as Hotch, and the new plot lines and story arcs are not to their liking at all.

 Thomas Gibson and Hotch both gave Criminal Minds stability.
-Hotch doesn’t just rock, he was the rock that has held Criminal Minds steady for 11 seasons and kept ratings high.
+Hotch doesn’t just rock — he was the rock that has held Criminal Minds steady for 11 seasons and kept ratings high.

-Thomas Gibson’s character Aaron Hotchner served as a credible leader of the BAU, who worked to keep the unit cohesive.
-Thomas as Hotch was believable as a supervisor of highly talented agents, able to coordinate efforts within the team.
+Thomas Gibson’s character served as a credible leader of the BAU, who worked to keep the unit cohesive.
+Thomas as Hotch was believable as a supervisor of highly talented agents and able to coordinate efforts within the team.
 He looked like the boss, maintained the demeanor of an authority figure, and portrayed an obvious leader.

-Perhaps more importantly though, Thomas Gibson, as an occasional director and a team player always ready to contribute to the creative process, may have kept Criminal Minds plot straight.
-Thomas was dedicated to maintaining the quality that kept Criminal Minds a top rated show for 11 years.
+Perhaps more importantly, Thomas Gibson, as an occasional director and a team player always ready to contribute to the creative process, may have kept Criminal Minds’ plot straight.
+Thomas was dedicated to maintaining the quality that kept Criminal Minds a top-rated show for 11 years.

 Thomas Gibson’s dedication to plot stability and continuity was the issue that led to Gibson’s termination from Criminal Minds.
 Gibson apparently took a stand to protect the show from a script with contradictions.